Ayesh/WordPress-Password-Hash/readme.txt

 format.
 However, if the plugin was unable to make its changes, you will see a notification in your Wordpress dashboard.
 If you do not see anything, you are golden.

+= PHP 7.2 comes with Argon2 support!  =

+Yes, and that's good news indeed.
+This plugin will expose an option for administrators to switch to the new Argon2 algorithm, and also make the transition automatic for all existing and new users.

 = How did pirates collaborate before computers? =